Su Wu: Life in exile

 Unable to force Su to surrender, Chanyu Qiedihou decided to try to torture him by starvation, and so put him in a cellar without food and drink.
 However, for several days, Su survived by consuming wool from his coat and the snow that fell into the cellar.
 The chanyu was further surprised and thought that the gods were protecting him.
 The chanyu then exiled him to Lake Baikal and ordered him to tend a flock of male sheep, telling him that he would be allowed to go home when the sheep produced young.
-(It is conjectured, with some evidence based on correspondence later between Su and Li Ling that the chanyu gave Su a Xiongnu wife, and she bore him children.)
+It is conjectured, with some evidence based on correspondence later between Su and Li Ling that the chanyu gave Su a Xiongnu wife, and they had children.

 During exile, Su often lacked food, as the food supplies coming from the Xiongnu headquarters were not arriving steadily.
 He often had to resort to eating grass roots and wild rodents.
 Regardless of the difficulties, however, Su always held onto the imperial staff (節) given to all imperial messengers, and he used it as the shepherd's rod so much that the decorative hairs on the staff eventually all fell off.

 Twice, during exile, the chanyu sent Li Ling, who had surrendered to Xiongnu after being defeated on the battlefield in 99 BC, to visit Su.
 The first time, Li informed Su that his two brothers had both been accused of crimes and committed suicide; that his mother had died; and that his wife had remarried.
 He tried to convince Su to surrender, but Su refused.
 On the second occasion, Li informed him of Emperor Wu's passing, and Su was so despondent that in mourning that he vomited blood.
 When the Emperor of Han died, Su Wu faced south towards his old homeland of China and wept in utter sadness.